ophwug/docs/README.md

 OBD-C Cable Pinout: https://github.com/commaai/hardware/blob/master/harness/OBD-C.sch.pdf

 Nearly all pins are expected to be connected.
-There is not much redundancy in the OBD-C cable, so if it is partially damaged, the device will not work properly.
-The lines are rather small and thin.
+There is not much redundancy for data lines in the OBD-C cable, so if it is partially damaged, the device will not work properly.
+The lines are also rather small and thin.

 Simple and cheap USB-C Cable Testers (no smarts, just pin testing, and heed the warnings on it to never plug it into a real device):